Levenick Resident Scholars in Sustainability Leadership

-During her time at iSEE, Kofler will also serve on the Editorial Board for Q Magazine, a publication of the Undergraduate Certificate in Environmental Writing (CEW) at Illinois.
-And she is teaching a graduate-level course in NRES in Fall 2019.
+During her time at iSEE, Kofler delivered a MillerComm lecture and worked with iSEE scientists on policy and scientific publications on genetically modified mosquitoes.
+She also served on the Editorial Board for Q Magazine, a publication of the Undergraduate Certificate in Environmental Writing (CEW) at Illinois, and taught a graduate-level seminar in NRES.

 STUART L. and NANCY J. LEVENICK SUSTAINABILITY CHAIR

-In December 2019, the College of Agricultural, Consumer, and Environmental Sciences (ACES) announced that Jeffrey Brawn would become the inaugural Stuart L. and Nancy J. Levenick Chair in Sustainability, the first endowed chair in the Department of Natural Resources and Environmental Sciences (NRES).
+In December 2019, the College of Agricultural, Consumer, and Environmental Sciences (ACES) announced that Jeffrey Brawn would become the inaugural Stuart L. and Nancy J. Levenick Professor of Sustainability, the first endowed Chair in the Department of Natural Resources and Environmental Sciences (NRES).
 His start date: Jan.
 1, 2020.

 Part of Brawn’s activities will be to organize and manage the Levenick Resident Scholars in Sustainability Leadership Program at iSEE.